📌 Calea Vacaresti 189, sector 4, Bucharest

 Step 1. – Registration

-The candidates can start registering online at the following link
+The candidates can start registering online at the following link: https://www.utm.ro/en/admission-portal/

 !Make sure you have available all the documents requested before starting the online registration!

-The candidates’ files submitted online are subject to verification by the Department of International Relations.
-If the file is complete you will receive an electronic message that your file has been validated.
+The files submitted online are subject to verification by the Department of International Relations.
+If the file is complete, you will receive an electronic message that your file has been prevalidated.

 If the file is incomplete, you will be notified for correction/completion of the file, following which you will add the missing documents online.

-Once the file has been validated, the candidates must pay the admission fees (see below) in order to be registered for the admission exam.
+Once the file has been prevalidated, the candidates must pay the admission fees (see below) in order to be registered for the admission exam.

 Any kind of requests regarding information about the registration and admission can be addressed online to the email address international@univ.utm.ro.

 If the file is incomplete, you will be informed for correction/completion, following which you will add the missing documents to the file.
-We request 2 files containing all the original documents requested in legalized translations, apostille /authenticated, and one file with simple copies of the documents.
+We request 1 physical file containing all the original documents requested in legalized translations, apostille /authenticated.

-The 3 files must have written on their cover the following information:
+The physical file must have written on the cover the following information:

-– Full name of the candidate (from birth certificate),
+– Full name of the candidate (as appearing in the birth certificate),

 – Current last name/surname (after marriage, adoption, change on request, if applicable),